Jack Doohan: 2022

-On December 13, 2021, it was announced that Doohan would join Virtuosi Racing alongside Marino Sato for the 2022 championship.
+On 13 December 2021, it was announced that Doohan would join Virtuosi Racing alongside Marino Sato for the 2022 championship.
 His start to the season looked promising, as he would score pole position in the season opener at Bahrain.
+Doohan lacked pace in the sprint race and ended where he started.
 However, a collision with Théo Pourchaire at the pit exit during the feature race broke his front wing, taking the Australian out of the battle for the lead.
+He fell down to last but managed to recover to tenth place.
 Nevertheless, Doohan found positives in his performance, stating that he "[had been] as quick as anyone" during the race.
-A disappointing round in Jeddah, where he was disqualified from qualifying due to a technical infringement and was involved in a race-ending collision with Logan Sargeant, was followed up by an even more disastrous round at Imola, where a clash with Dennis Hauger at the start of the feature race put him out of the running.
+Doohan qualified third in Jeddah, but unfortunately was disqualified from qualifying due to a technical infringement.
+He was involved in a race-ending collision with Logan Sargeant in the sprint race, where Doohan hit the back of Sargeant during a safety car restart, receiving a grid drop.
+He made another feature race recovery, finishing ninth.

+Another disastrous round followed at Imola, where he qualified third for the feature race.
+After 11th in the sprint race, he would clash with Dennis Hauger at the start of the feature race, putting him out of the running.
 Nevertheless, the Australian soldiered on, taking another pole position in the fourth round in Barcelona.
-Setting his target towards "[getting] some points on the board" for the feature race, Doohan would score his first podium of the season on Sunday, ending up second after being overtaken by championship leader Felipe Drugovich in the latter half of the race.
-Points in both Monaco races were followed up by two finishes in the midfield in Baku, however at the Silverstone Circuit Doohan would take his first victory of the season, fighting his way up to first in the sprint race in wet conditions.
-Doohan continued this form by scoring another podium at the Red Bull Ring, and at the final round before the summer break, held in Budapest, the Australian would win once again, dominating the sprint race on Saturday.
+Setting his target towards "[getting] some points on the board" for the feature race, Doohan placed sixth in the sprint race after a good start.
+He would score his first podium of the season on Sunday, ending up second after being overtaken by championship leader Felipe Drugovich in the latter half of the race.
+Doohan qualified fifth in Monaco, but was promoted to third following penalties.
+Following finishing seventh in the sprint race, Doohan missed a second podium after he was jumped by Jüri Vips in the pit stops, settling for fourth place.
+His top 3 qualifying streak ended in Baku, securing only 11th.
+He had another weekend to forget, his sprint race was affected due to a collision, and a penalty for him in the feature race due to contact with Liam Lawson demoted Doohan to P13.